ysoo8746-blip/comparing-sp-extremes/README.md

 This repository contains the R code and data required to reproduce the simulation study and real-data analysis presented in:

-Yun, S. (2026).
-Multiple Testing for Spatial Extremes with Application to Reanalysis Data Evaluation. *Journal of Computational and Graphical Statistics*.
+Yun, S., Li, B., and Zhang, X. (2026).
+Multiple Testing for Spatial Extremes with Application to Reanalysis Data Evaluation. *Journal of Computational and Graphical Statistics (Under Revision)*.

 ---

 # Repository Structure
+.
+├── Climate Data/
+├── Functions/
+├── R/
-. ├── Climate Data/ ├── Functions/ ├── R/ ├── Simulated Data/ └── README.md
+├── Simulated Data/
+└── README.md
 ---

 ## 1. Climate Data